technofocus-pte/cpstnprjtchlnggddepth/Challenge 4- Train and Deploy the Model via Azure ML Studio.md

 4. Update .env file with all your deployed Azure resource keys,endpoints
 5. Train model using fleet_cleaned_data

-7. Deploy the model form notebook
+7. Deploy the model from notebook.
+Deployment takes 20-30 minutes
+8. Save the AML endpoint and API_Key values to use in challenge 7 while configuring chatapp

 **Success Criteria:**

-- maintenance_model endpoint deployed and active
+- AML model should have deployed successfully and endpoint and API key should have generated

-- Predictions should disply
+- Predictions should display

 ![A screenshot of a chat AI-generated content may be incorrect.](./media/Ch4image1.jpg)